FarahAbdo/QueryCraft/README.md

 ## License

-This project is licensed under [License Name].
-See the LICENSE file for more details.
+This project is licensed under the MIT License - see the LICENSE.md file for details.

 ## Credits